Dombarth/tilers-sydney/how-we-work.md

 To be clear about boundaries:

-- I don't apply waterproofing (that requires a separate licence in NSW)
+- We hold a builders licence and are licensed waterproofers for wet area work
 - I don't do structural work or major carpentry
 - I don't project-manage full renovations
 - I don't rush jobs to meet unrealistic deadlines